CloudCoded/30-Days-Of-JavaScript/Day_4/README.md

 ## if
 <p>In JavaScript and other programming languages the key word if is to used check if a condition is true and to execute the block code.</p>

+     // syntax
+     if (condition) {
+          //this part of code runs for truthy condition }

 ## if else
 <p>If condition is true the first block will be executed, if not the else condition will be executed.</p>